kelbudiul/kafka-on-k8s/README.md

 # Kafka-Spark Streaming Project

 ## Overview
-This project implements a data streaming pipeline using Apache Kafka and Apache Spark.
-It generates fake user data, streams it through Kafka, processes it with Spark, and stores it in a PostgreSQL database.
+This project serves as a showcase to demonstrate the implementation of data streaming pipeline.
+It highlights the integration of key technologies like Apache Kafka for data streaming, Apache Spark for real-time data processing.
+The project aims to provide a comprehensive example of building and deploying real-time data processing applications.

 ## Components
 - **Kafka Producer**: Generates fake user data and sends it to a Kafka topic.